 “I’m okay,” he labors; “really, I’m alright.”
 The boy is lucid but failing, and the friend pleads with him.

-“This is his new normal and anything off from here is bad,” I say to the friend, pointing at the boy on the snow.
-“If he vomits, has trouble taking a breath, repeats himself, passes out, forgets his name,” I exhale all at once; “take him to the Hospital.”
-The friend nods and the boy stands.
+“This is his new normal and anything off from here is bad,” I say to the friend, pointing at the boy in the snow.
+“If he vomits, has trouble taking a breath, repeats himself, passes out, forgets his name,” I exhale all at once; “take him to the hospital!”
+The friend nods, and the boy stands.
 They ride away, disappearing into the swirl of fat flakes.

-At 31 I became a ski patroller at a busy resort 150 miles east of downtown Los Angeles.
-It was a profession I had wanted to do ever since I was a kid in upstate New York.
-Every Thursday night from January to March busloads of teenagers from across the region took over Labrador Mountain and ski patrol was always ready to save us from ourselves.
+At 31, I became a ski patroller at a busy resort 150 miles east of downtown Los Angeles.
+It was a profession I had wanted to do since I was a kid in upstate New York.
+Every Thursday night from January to March, busloads of teenagers from across the region took over Labrador Mountain, and ski patrol was always ready to save us from ourselves.

 Before becoming a ski patroller, I signed up for the required first aid course.
-Twenty of us sat through five months of bi-weekly trainings in lifesaving techniques.
-We studied our A, B, C’s–airway, breathing, circulation–and D and E’s.
+Twenty of us sat through five months of bi-weekly training in lifesaving techniques.
+We studied our A, B, Cs–airway, breathing, circulation–and D and Es.
 Deformity?
 Expose.
 We became skilled at recognizing injuries based on their mechanism, or cause.
 Each had a lock-step first aid protocol.
 For a skier hitting a tree, the mechanism was sudden deceleration.
 While the range of injuries was vast, the life-saving action was simple: backboard and transport.

 The class scared me.
-I remembered the night I drank too much during a foray in the forest with my friends.
+I remembered the night I drank too much on a Thursday night foray in the forest with my friends.
 I hit a tree.
 Hard.
-The impact left a lump on my temple the size of a quarter and the left side of my chest felt spongy.
-I didn’t sleep that night and my head and side pounded for days.
+The impact gave me a lump on my temple the size of a quarter and the left side of my chest felt spongy.
+I didn’t sleep that night, and my head and side pounded for days.
 I had come close to sustaining permanent injury, but a future mired in my youth was never my intention.

 Waiting to catch last chair, I recognize the friend from my morning.
 He returned to thank me.
-The boy on the snow had collapsed.
+The boy in the snow had collapsed.
 “You were right,” the friend said.
 “I took him to the emergency room; he’s in surgery, ruptured spleen.”
-I hug him and it’s in that moment I’m grateful the recklessness of my youth left a lasting mark.
+I hug him, and it’s in that moment I’m grateful the recklessness of my youth left a lasting mark.